AIMotionLab-SZTAKI/AIMotionLab-Virtual/README.md

   * Set the quaternion
   * Click ok, or press enter

+To add payloads:
+  * Press 't' (as in teher in Hungarian)
+  * A pop-up window appears
+  * Enter its color, mass, size, position and orientation
+  * Clik ok, or hit enter

 To name drones:
   * Press 'n' (short for name)
   * In the pop-up window enter the name of the drones that are 'ticked' in Motive